 1971 Lincoln Continental Mark III – The Car

-The 1977 film, The Car, stars James Brolin alongside an unmanned, mysterious car, hellbent on terrorising a small desert town in Utah.
+The 70s gave us great cinema, amongst these was the 1977 film, The Car, starring James Brolin alongside an unmanned, mysterious car, hellbent on terrorising a small desert town in Utah.
 The black 1971 Lincoln Continental Mark III soon racks up a body count as local police try everything to stop its reign of terror.
 Preceded by a strong wind and with the ability to levitate, this deadly vehicle proves to be a handful for its pursuers.
 And more and more people fall victim to the mechanical murderer.

 Four custom Lincolns were constructed for the film, three of which were ultimately destroyed during stunts.
 The fourth car is still on display today.